 The Logan Basic Technique is a low force technique used to reduce tension in the sacra-tuberous ligament.
 Decreasing tension in this area can allow for proper sacral alignment in the patient.
 This alignment can help to decrease low back pain, sciatica symptoms, piriformis syndrome and glut pain and reduce pelvic torsion.

 The Webster technique is utilized for a woman presenting with a breech, transverse or posterior baby.
 The Webster Technique is a specific chiropractic analysis and adjustment which reduces pelvic torsion and muscle and ligament tension to improve whole pelvic alignment, thereby reducing torsion to the uterus and potential intrauterine constraint.
 This can allow for the baby to then get into the best possible position for birth.
-Dr. Amber Thompson is Webster Technique certified.
+Both Dr. Amber Thompson & Dr. Michelle Withington are Webster Technique certified.